Automation

-A B2B ecommerce platform is a digital ordering channel designed for business buyers — distributors, dealers, contractors, OEMs, and direct commercial accounts.
-Unlike B2C, it handles account-specific pricing, purchase order workflows, approval hierarchies, credit terms, and contract pricing — all while staying synchronized with your ERP.
+A B2B Ecommerce platform is a digital ordering channel designed for business buyers — distributors, dealers, contractors, OEMs, procurement teams, and direct commercial accounts.
+Unlike retail Ecommerce, it handles account-specific pricing, configuration rules, purchase order workflows, approval hierarchies, credit terms, contract pricing, and fulfillment constraints while staying synchronized with ERP, PIM, CPQ, OMS, and WMS.

 Web orders cost $2–$8 to process.
 Phone and email orders cost $40–$80.
 Every order you shift online saves 85–95% in transaction cost.